automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

     ]
 }
 ```
+****
 This way you won't have to paste the filename into the dialogue every time.

 Change the last line in your `muteTrack1.jsx` file to `firstTrack.setMute(false);` and see what happens when you execute it again.

 ## 7 Conclusion

+Depending on where you are on your coding journey, this tutorial covered a few novel concepts or a lot of novel concepts, here is a summary of what we looked at.

+We covered what an IDE is and how VS Code has replaced Adobe's ExtendSCript Toolkit UI as the default IDE to develop ExtendScript - Adobe's extended JavaScript language used to control their applications via an API.

+We briefly touched on what an API is and how you could possibly control the loudness of your dog's bark using one.

+We then looked at how the host application, VS Code, your code and the VS Code ExtendScript Debugger all fit together.

+After installing VS Code and the debugger we created a workspace folder in VS Code and added a `launch.json` file to enable us to execute some code.

+We finished-up by attaching a host application to VS Code and muting the first video track.